When you’re prepared for digital printing, but your fabric isn’t

 Despite its popularity, digital printing is relatively new.
 This is why many digital textile printers still use regular fabrics.
 These traditional fabrics however are often not suitable to undergo a digital printing process, because of many different factors.
 For example, they may still contain oil from the spinning or weaving process, which can lead to poor ink fixation, unlevelness, or low fastness level.

 This doesn’t mean that you can’t print on your own fabrics, though!
 You just need to take a few factors into account.
 Together, these factors determine whether your fabrics are PFD (Prepared for Dyeing), or as printers call it: PFP (Prepared for Printing).
 When your fabrics are prepared for printing, you can move onto the second stage; PFDP (Prepared for Digital Printing).
-This is when a PFP fabric is treated with preparation chemicals and ready for digital printing.
+This is when you treat a PFP fabric with preparation chemicals so its ready for digital printing.
 Still with us?

 The PFP checklist

-So how do you know your fabrics are PFP?
-Let’s look at the most important fabric preconditions.
-First of all you should make sure that your fabrics are cleaned properly.
+Let’s look at the most important fabric preconditions for PFP.
+First, make sure your fabrics are cleaned properly.
 Cellulosic fabrics contain oil, wax and metals that meddle with colour tone and ink penetration.
 Synthetic fibres such as polyester don’t have that problem, but they do contain minerals and silicone oils to make weaving and knitting possible.
-All of these oils and waxes need to be washed off during the pre-treatment process.
-Furthermore, as is the case with traditional printing and dyeing, the fabric’s hydrophilicity needs to be controlled and -more importantly- be reproducible.
+This needs to be washed off during the pre-treatment process.
+As is the case with traditional printing and dyeing, the fabric’s hydrophilicity needs to be controlled and be reproducible.
 Sizing agents are used to protect the yarns against damage during the weaving process but they’re unwanted in an inkjet process.
 Therefore proper size elimination is crucial for good inkjet printing.
 Finally, the whiteness of the fabric influences both the prints’ colour yield as well as the depth of the print.
 The higher the basic white, the more brilliant and intense the results will be.

 At the bottom of this page, you can find a simple guide to test your fabric for meeting the PFP preconditions.